There’s one way to increase your chances of maxing out the sale price of your home: Look as good as your comps.

 There are typically five basic things you need to do to get top dollar:

-3. Spiff up the floors.
-Banged up hardwood floors and dirty carpet will get you nowhere.
+2. Spiff up the floors.
+Banged-up hardwood floors and dirty carpet will get you nowhere.
 Refinishing floors is huge; replacing carpet in bedrooms is also a good idea if need be.
 If you have carpeting in the living areas, seriously consider installing hardwood floors.
 When most buyers walk into a property that has carpet in the living spaces, their first question is whether there are hardwood floors underneath.
 If not, they immediately mentally knock at least $20,000 from their offer price.

-5. Have your place professionally cleaned.
-This is the last step, and you can’t underestimate it.
-Once you move your stuff out, there’ll be dust and grime in places you never knew existed.
+4. Have your place professionally cleaned.
+Once you move your furniture out, there’ll be dust and grime in places you never knew existed.
 Stagers don’t want to bring their nice furniture into a dirty house, and buyers don’t want to step into one.